 It’s important to do a quick spot check to make sure your website is still effective.
 Here are some things you can take a look at today.

 Check out the top nine nonprofit websites according to Hubspot and compare yours with theirs.

 Then set aside 20 minutes for the following:

 - Is the navigation of the site clear for your visitors?

-- Are your social buttons easily accessible?
+- Are your social media buttons easily accessible?

-- Can your visitors easily fill out your forms from their ipad or phone?
+- Can your visitors easily fill out your forms from their iPad or phone?

 - Are all your links working correctly?